edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

   constructor(private bookService: BookService) {}

-  trackById(index: number, book: Book) {
+  trackById(index: number, book: Book): string {
     return book.id;
   }
 }
 ```

-This approach looks significantly better.
-It removes a lot of code:
+This approach removes a lot of code and looks significantly better.

-- no property check in the template, `*ngIf="books"` removed in favor of `async`.
+- no additional checks in the template.
-- no additional property, the intend is clear through the `books$` property.
+- no additional component property.
-- automated unsubscribe handled by the pipe.
+- automated un-subscription handled by the pipe.

 #### Decorator way